-Early in 1891, Rowland married Elizabeth Williams.
+On 30th March 1891, Rowland married Elizabeth Williams at St Mary’s church in Almondsbury. .
 The 1891 Census shows them living in Gloucester Road and Rowland was employed as a letter carrier.
 Elizabeth was aged 24 and born in Almondsbury.

 Shortly after 1891 Rowland and Elizabeth moved to Poultrybrook which is the name given to the little area at the bottom of Daggs allotments.
 There was at least one cottage there at the time.
 Rowland and Elizabeth had several children: William John baptised on 1st January 1893, Hester born on 13th June 1895 and baptised on 12th July 1895, Frederick George born on 22nd November 1898 and baptised on 1st January 1899, Alice Grace born on 27th March 1900 and baptised on 6th May 1900 Charles born on 29th November 1902 and Richard born on 3rd May 1905.